Ricardo Duchesne: Writing

 Scholars of Asian history had particular concerns about the work.
 Mark Elvin, a professor of Chinese history, describes Uniqueness in the Canadian Journal of Sociology as an "alpha-delta book - with some very good and some unnervingly bad components."
 He expresses doubt about Duchesne's theses and notes that Duchesne lacks the familiarity with non-Western history and cultures that would be needed to do the kind of comparative work that the book professes to contain.
-A review by Geetanjali Srikantan, a historian of India, is more critical than Elvin's, mentioning that "non-Western theorists" are not analyzed in the text, and observes that the book contains "discrepancies that one does not expect in an academic text".
-He criticises Duchesne for failing to provide “a coherent description of Western culture”, maintaining that the connection Duchesne draws between Western predominance and the ancient “‘aristrocratic warlike culture’ of the Indo-Europeans” rests on shaky ground because the definition of Western culture offered by Duchesne is so vague.
-He concludes that "It is clearly alarming that such scholarship has had positive reviews."
+A review by Geetanjali Srikantan, a historian of India, is more critical than Elvin's, criticizing his reliance on a non-representative set of secondary sources and pointing out that "non-Western theorists" are not analyzed in the text.
+She asserts that Duchesne fails to provide “a coherent description of Western culture”, maintaining that the connection Duchesne draws between Western predominance and the ancient “‘aristocratic warlike culture’ of the Indo-Europeans” rests on shaky ground because the definition of Western culture offered by Duchesne is so vague.
+She observes that the book contains factual "discrepancies that one does not expect in an academic text" and concludes that "It is clearly alarming that such scholarship has had positive reviews."

-Kevin McDonald, an evolutionary psychiatrist and white supremacist known for his antisemitic conspiracy theories, wrote a 22 page review in which he praised the book as "a brilliant work written by an exceptionally wide-ranging scholar and thinker."
+Uniqueness was placed on the neo-Nazi internet site Stormfront's 2011 list of "books recommended for white nationalists."
+Kevin McDonald, an evolutionary psychologist and white supremacist known for his antisemitic conspiracy theories, wrote a 22 page review in which he praised the book as "a brilliant work written by an exceptionally wide-ranging scholar and thinker."
 McDonald would go on to publish much of Duchesne's subsequent work in The Occidental Quarterly, which McDonald edits.
-Gerald Russello, writing in The Dorchester Review, praised "Duchesne's marshalling of enormous amounts of data and his obviously wide reading...", saying that "His thesis about the Indo-Europeans and the differences he perceives between the West and other cultures is based on solid historical and archeological research".
+Gerald Russello, writing in The Dorchester Review, praised "Duchesne's marshalling of enormous amounts of data and his obviously wide reading...", asserting that "His thesis about the Indo-Europeans and the differences he perceives between the West and other cultures is based on solid historical and archeological research".

 In a review in the journal The European Legacy, right-wing academic Grant Havers wrote that Duchesne "brings to his study an erudition that is matched only by Marx, Spengler, and Voegelin.
 Ricardo Duchesne demonstrates his mastery of anthropology, philosophy, religion, economics, and especially world history".
-Havers also criticised Duchesne's work for attributing the prominence of the West to an aristocratic "Nietzschian ideal of pagan greatness", and for de-emphasising the importance of Christianity, which Havers sees as the "founding faith" of the West, "whose egalitarianism in undermining aristocratic pride made the modern democratic West possible".
+Havers also criticised Duchesne's work for attributing the prominence of the West to an aristocratic "Nietzschian ideal of pagan greatness" and for de-emphasising the importance of Christianity, which Havers sees as the "founding faith" of the West, "whose egalitarianism in undermining aristocratic pride made the modern democratic West possible".